StateVoicesNational/Spoke/src/extensions/service-managers/campaign-cost-calculator/README.md

 - [PostgreSQL](https://www.postgresql.org/)

-This extension has been tested against PostgresSQL 11 specifically.
+This extension has been tested against PostgreSQL 11 specifically.
 Your mileage may vary with other versions (but shouldn't).

 You will need administrator privileges in your database to perform installation.